awslabs/graphstorm/docs/source/advanced/multi-task-learning.rst

         ...

-**Note: The built-in GraphStorm inference pipeline (launched by GraphStorm CLI) will process each saved prediction result to convert the integer node ids into the raw node ids, which are usually string node ids.**
+**Note: The built-in GraphStorm inference pipeline (launched by GraphStorm CLIs) will process each saved prediction result to convert the integer node IDs into the raw node IDs, which are usually string node IDs.**
 Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`